Ohio State University Libraries: WEB 2.0

 The web is increasingly popular as a method for information searching, so the Ohio State University Libraries decided to engage in the web environment.
 This helps the libraries to be more convenient and attractive for readers.
 After having the web, the Ohio State University Libraries started to use blogs to record daily information and events in early 2005.
 This is a convenient one-way communication tool for readers and staff to get the information they want.

 The Ohio State University Libraries’ website is a collaborative effort between University Marketing and a variety of campus communications partners.
 It provides relevant and timely information to over 100,000 unique online users per week.
 The homepage of the website works via a visual identity system, providing common web templates and graphic elements to increase accessibility for searching and reading.

 Blogs

 The University Libraries' Diversity & Inclusion Committee created a blog to promote the Tuesdays @ Thompson speaker series for spring semester 2015.
 In support of the program's first event on human trafficking, the committee used Tableau, a tool for data analysis, to create an interactive visualization for this blog.
 This visualization was made by extracting human trafficking subject headings from the library catalogers and importing them into Tableau.
-A title, a byline, and instructions were then added to create a fully interactive visualization that not only highlights the complexity of human trafficking but also allows library users to see how the libraries' collections on human trafficking and related subjects have evolved since 1894.
+A title, a byline, and instructions were then added to create a fully interactive visualization.

-This blog is a useful approach for librarians and other staff members who are responsible for assessment, marketing, and other tasks that assist librarians in visualizing and comprehending their data.
-Librarians use Tableau to generate compelling and dynamic representations from enormous sources of data that was previously inaccessible or unmanaged.
-They create interesting tales about the influence libraries have on different groups of people and communities through their information.
-Blogs with Tableau integration into library evaluation projects is a wise use of library resources and time.